 Healthy Work Ethic

 1. Understand the limits of your own body and health status.
 Knowing what you are capable of and your own physical limits seriously helps in deciding your work priorities.
-You will be at peace refusing some kinds of work even if it means you might miss out on a few rewards.
+You will be at peace refusing some kinds of work even if it means you might miss out on a few rewards.2.
+It is all very well to say work and life should be the same, and yet when one spills over into the other it causes such disruption.
+Why not make a list of things that you really value in your personal life outside your work.
+Keep this list where you can see it everyday.

 3. Make an effort to pursue your hobbies that made you happy in the past.
 I used to paint before I got into a job.
 Then I forgot about it for years.
 Suddenly, I realized what a joy it was to paint, and I began again.
 It helped me greatly in restoring my balance.